Peer Academic Coach

 TAEC’s Peer Academic Coaches meet one-on-one with students to help them refine and enhance their academic strategies and to work productively through the challenges of being a student.
 Coaching sessions are student driven and PACs offer guidance and expertise, shaped by research and their own experiences.
 These conversations are designed to support students seeking to improve their study skills, time management, note-taking methods and more.

-New Peer Academic Coaches will be expected to participate in an orientation and on-boarding program September 26th and 27th from 9a-2p, location Knight Library.
+New Peer Academic Coaches will be expected to participate in a full orientation and on-boarding program September 26th from 9a-2p, location TBD.
 This program is designed to familiarize new Peer Academic Coaches with program expectations, develop skills in facilitating one-on-one consultations, and working on best practices of assisting students in building habits for college-level success.
 Peer Academic Coaches are also expected to complete the CRLA Peer Educator training through the TAEC – details to follow.

 Position Qualifications